Luigi Marchesi (soldier): Biography

 During the co-belligerence between Italy and the Allies, Marchesi coordinated military espionage operations in German-occupied Italy, heading the 810th Italian Service Squadron, directly subordinated to the British Intelligence Service and the Allied Forces Headquarters.
 He retired from active service in July 1945, after the end of the hostilities in Europe, and subsequently rose to the rank of general in the reserve.
 In 1969 his memoirs were published under the title of Come siamo arrivati a Brindisi (How we got to Brindisi).
 He later published another book on the same matter, Dall'impreparazione alla resa incondizionata (From unpreparedness to unconditional surrender).
-He died in 1997, one month before his eighty-seventh birthday.
+He died in 1997, at age 86.